 1.18.
 Section 2 of this publication sets out the fundamental safety objective and the safety principles applicable to site evaluation.
 Section 3 establishes requirements for the application of the management system for site evaluation.
-Section 4 establishes the general requirements that are applicable to all types of external hazards.
+Section 4 establishes the general requirements that are applicable to all types of external hazard.
 Section 5 establishes requirements for specific technical aspects related to the evaluation of natural and human induced external hazards.
-Section 6 establishes requirements for specific technical aspects related to the evaluation on the surrounding environment (including the atmosphere, the hydrosphere and the biosphere) and on the population.
+Section 6 establishes requirements for specific technical aspects related to the evaluation of the effects of the nuclear installation on the surrounding environment (including the atmosphere, the hydrosphere and the biosphere) and on the population.
 Section 7 establishes requirements for monitoring and periodic review of natural and human induced external hazards and site conditions throughout the lifetime of the nuclear installation.